Syllabus

 • Use visualizations for evaluating statistical models and for statistical inference.

-• Master using R and a variety of modern data visualization packages to create data visualizations.
+• Master using R (and dip into using Python) and a variety of modern data visualization packages to create data visualizations.

 • Work reproducibly individually and collaboratively using Git and GitHub.